michael and i sat in a courtroom for 5 hours yesterday.

 on those rare occasions i experience brief moments in conversation of "normal."

-for a moment he is glad to see me or hear my voice, and especially glad to see and hear the voices of his grandchildren. for a moment he delights in and expresses his love to all of us. the moment passes too quickly as the symptoms of the illness swoop in and consume him again.
+a moment he delights in and expresses his love to all of us. the moment passes too quickly as the symptoms of the illness swoop in and consume him again.

 but for that moment i have the gift of my dad.